Volunteer with Texas NICA

 Course Marshal

 Course Marshals have an active role in ensuring safety on the course.
-Course Marshals stand at key marshal points along the course to warn riders of hazards, direct riders, ensure fair play and provide rapid response to incidents.
+They stand at key marshal points along the course to warn riders of hazards, direct riders, ensure fair play and provide rapid response to incidents.
 Course Marshals may also act as crossing guards and/or league representatives to other trail users.
 Radios are provided to report any incidents or to call in medical assistance.
 A note pad is provided to keep track of any outside support, rule violations and riders who abandon the race.
 Course Marshals can hike or ride bikes to their marshal points.

 Race Sweep